AustinNWUD/backflow_management_system/README.md

 # backflow_management_system
-A repository designed to facilitate the development pipeline of an application for backflow and cross connection control for water utilities
+This is project is in place to track the refactoring of a code base for a backflow management system.